LZQthePlane/Object-detection-state-of-the-art-RCNN-YOLO-SSD/YOLOv3/README.md

 - the yolov3.cfg file (containing the network configuration)
 - the coco.names file which contains the 80 different class names used in the COCO dataset.

+### Usage Examples :
+Put the test file (iamge or video) under the same directory

+ - `python3 object-detection-based-on-YOLOv3.py --image=test.jpg`
+ - `python3 object-detection-based-on-YOLOv3.py --video=test.mp4`
+ - if no argument provided, it starts the webcam.

 ### Note
 In this project, we use the *Darknet model* and load it by *opencv DNN module*.
 However, this function **do not support GPU** to speed up.